2015 World Men's Handball Championship: Other awards

 The final rankings were used in the 2016 Summer Olympics qualification process.
 France, as World Champion, qualified for the Olympics.
 The next 6 teams earned a place in the Olympic Qualification Tournaments.
-Qatar and Germany, however, won their continental tournaments (qualifying them directly for the Olympics) and thus their spots in the Olympic Qualification Tournaments went to Slovenia and Macedonia.
+Qatar and Germany, however, won their continental tournaments (qualifying them directly for the Olympics) and thus their spots in the Olympic Qualification Tournaments went to Slovenia and North Macedonia.

 Controversy

 Withdrawal of teams

-As mentioned under qualifications, Australia lost its spot in the tournament due to an IHF decision, being replaced by Germany, who did not qualify.
+As mentioned under qualifications, Australia lost its spot in the tournament due to an IHF decision, being replaced by Germany, who had not originally qualified.
 Further, Bahrain and United Arab Emirates withdrew.

 Qatar player naturalisation

 A large number of players in the Qatar team had been naturalised in the years leading up to the championship.
 According to IHF rules, to gain eligibility for a new national team, a player cannot have played for another nation for three years in an official match.
 This allowed several foreign-born players, including Spanish-born Borja Vidal, Goran Stojanović and Jovo Damjanović from Montenegro, and Bertrand Roiné who previously played for France, to play for the Qatar team at the championship.
 According to the Frankfurter Allgemeine, only four of the 17 players in the squad were native to Qatar.

 Head of the Qatar Handball Federation, Ahmed Mohammed Abdulrab Al Shaabi, acknowledged the policy in a statement in June 2013, saying "We're a small nation with limited human resources, so we had to bring players from outside in the past."
 He also announced an end to the policy at the time, adding however that they "[might] make an exception only in the case of an experienced goalkeeper."
 In January 2014, Danish sports agent Mads Winther said he had met with "contacts involved with Qatar" regarding the possibility of naturalising Danish players.

 The practice was criticised by Austrian goalkeeper after his team's loss to Qatar in the round of 16, saying "It [felt] like playing against a world selection team" and "I think it is not the sense of a world championship."
 At a press conference during the championship, Qatar head coach Valero Rivera declined to comment on the matter.
 Spanish player Joan Cañellas did not think it was an issue, saying "If they can do it, why not."

 After the controversial semi-final against Poland, and reaching the final as a result, the practice was even more criticised, with players such as Danijel Šarić having now represented four different national teams.